ChewOnThis/cablespicetifycli/README.md

 # Chewy's Spotify Shortcut System Guide

-This is all for 2 shortcuts mind you; Adding and deleting songs to and from a playlist.
+This is all for 2 shortcuts mind you; adding and deleting songs to and from a playlist.

 This guide provides a detailed explanation of how the three main components — the **Server**, the **Auth Token Manager**, and the **Shortcut Script** — work together.
 It also includes installation steps, dependencies, usage instructions, and how to run the system.